Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

-\textbf{Ensure unique \texttt{key\_ind}:} Since we can have multiple assignments to the same variable and function calls of the same function (in different code lines), we need a way to store this information in the index while guaranteeing that each \texttt{key\_ind} is still unique and that the index does not leak the frequency of each assignment and function call.
-Similarly to~\cite{cash2014}, we add a counter to each \texttt{key\_ind} specific to the ITL-token, i.e., each token will have a different unique counter.
-These counters start with value $1$ and are incremented each time a specific ITL-token is found on the left-side of the DCFG's pairs.
-The \texttt{key\_ind} is then calculated by encrypting the counter using the \emph{DET} scheme with the cryptographic key associated with the ITL-token.
-For instance, in Figure~\ref{fig:arch_example}, in the Relationship Finder box, the \texttt{XSS\_SENS} token appears in the left-side of two DCFG's pairs, so in the index there are two entries using $D_{xss\_sens}$ with \emph{DET} (the last two lines in the Encryptor box), one with the counter value of $1$ (\texttt{DET($\text{D}_\text{{xss\_sens}}$,1)}) and another with the counter value of $2$ (\texttt{DET($\text{D}_\text{{xss\_sens}}$,2)}).
-Such combination and encryption is enough to guarantee that \texttt{key\_ind} depends on its ITL-token and that it is always unique.
+\textbf{Composition of \texttt{key\_ind} and ensuring its uniqueness.} Since we can have multiple assignments to the same variable and function calls of the same function in different code lines, we need a way to store this information in the index while guaranteeing that: $i)$ each \texttt{key\_ind} is still unique and $ii)$ the index does not leak the frequency of each assignment and function call.
+Similarly to~\cite{cash2014}, we add a counter to each \texttt{key\_ind} specific to the ITL-token, i.e., each token will have a unique counter.
+These counters start with value $1$ and are incremented each time a specific ITL-token is found in the inverted index (i.e., on the left-side of the DCFG's pairs).
+The EII's \texttt{key\_ind} is then calculated by encrypting the counter with the \emph{DET} scheme and the cryptographic key associated with the ITL-token --- \texttt{DET($\text{D}_\text{{t}}$,$\text{c}_\text{{t}}$)}, with \texttt{$\text{D}_\text{{t}}$} and \texttt{$\text{c}_\text{{t}}$} respectively being the cryptographic key and counter of the ITL-token.
+For instance, in Figure~\ref{fig:arch_example}, in the Inverted Index Creator box, the \texttt{VAR0} token appears twice as \texttt{key\_ind}, meaning that in the EII there are two \texttt{key\_ind} entries using $D_{var0}$ with \emph{DET} (the first two rows of EII in the Encryptor box), one with the counter value of $1$ (\texttt{DET($\text{D}_\text{{var0}}$,1)}) and another with the counter value of $2$ (\texttt{DET($\text{D}_\text{{var0}}$,2)}).
+The same procedure is applied to \texttt{VAR2} and \texttt{XSS\_SENS} tokens for the same reason.
+This approach guarantees that: all \texttt{key\_ind} depend on their respective ITL-tokens; they are always unique; and they ensure the privacy of the ITL-token since it is never exposed in plaintext.

+\textbf{Composition of \texttt{value\_ind} and ensuring EII traverse.} We need to build \texttt{value\_ind} in a way that allows us to traverse and decrypt the EII as we perform data flow analysis tasks, but only entries relevant to a task should be decryptable and the information from the source code should never be exposed in plaintext.
+Additionally, and in contrast to traditional SSE, here we are not querying for keywords, but for data dependencies and control flows.
+Hence, we need to not only create entries for each ITL-token, but also establish the respective connections between them.